mr-islam/surah-download/README.md

 # surah-downloader
+EDIT: quranicaudio.com is kind enough to provide torrents for all of their audio.
+Please use those, and not this downloader that will use their bandwidth.

 Mass download your favorite surahs from quranicaudio.com

 This was a good project, but I *just* noticed on the website page that they include a torrent link at the very top to download all the audio files -_-